-Information on Gobekli Tepe seems to be mostly in German, but that's because it was the German Dr
+Information on Gobekli Tepe seemed mostly

+to be in German, but that's because it was the German Dr

-However, there are still plenty of
+However, by 2006 there were still plenty of

 temples (ie. with roofs) or just temenoi (ie. holy places

 which was built many millennia later).
-The pillars are found
+The pillars were being found

 in situ with nothing left on top.

 Turkey which is close to the Syrian boarder and the Euphrates.

 Its period of activity was between 10,000 to 8000 BC.

-Finds reveal forty pillars which have been unearthed there, each
+Finds revealed forty pillars which were unearthed

 Some of the pillars bear carvings of faces,

 stola, arms, and hands.
 Others carry what Schmidt called

-the same 'H' rotated by pi/2 (90 degrees).
+the same 'H' rotated by pi/2 (ninety degrees).